Low Sodium Diet Foods

 A low sodium diet may help lower blood pressure for people suffering from high blood pressure (both systolic and diastolic numbers).

 Some studies show that a high salt diet can damage the lining of the stomach and increase the growth of H.Pylori bacteria which may raise the risk of contracting stomach cancer.

 Most packaged, processed foods contain large amounts of salt for preservation and enhancing flavour.
 These are what we call as junk food.
 When you start on a low sodium diet, these junk foods automatically get eliminated from your daily diet.

 What Can You Eat On A Low Sodium Diet?

 Plenty actually.
 Most people who are prescribed a low sodium diet are skeptical as they think they will have to eat bland, tasteless food.
-But in reality, there are lots of healthy, nutritious yet tasty low sodium foods such as fresh vegetables, fruits, dairy products, eggs and unsalted nuts that are naturally low in sodium, which can be consumed.
+But in reality, there are many healthy, nutritious yet tasty low sodium diet foods such as fresh vegetables, fruits, dairy products, eggs and unsalted nuts that are naturally low in sodium which can be consumed.
 Here are some more foods suitable for a low sodium diet –

 Foods To Avoid If You Have High Blood Pressure: